Open-source software: Government uses

 Many governments are interested in implementing and promoting open-source software due to the many benefits provided: for example, the UK government issued a policy promoting open source and open standards in 2004, restating the policy in 2009: "the Government will actively and fairly consider open source solutions alongside proprietary ones".
 However, an issue to be considered is cybersecurity.
 While accidental vulnerabilities are possible, so are attacks by outside agents.
 Because of these fears, governmental interest in contributing to the governance of software has become more prominent.
 However, these are the broad strokes of the issue, with each country having their own specific politicized interactions with open-source software and their goals for its implementation.
 For example, the United States has focused on national security in regard to open-source software implementation due to the perceived threat of the increase of open-source software activity in countries like China and Russia, with the Department of Defense considering multiple criteria for using OSS.
 These criteria include whether it comes from and is maintained by trusted sources, whether it will continue to be maintained, if there are dependencies on sub-components in the software, component security and integrity, and foreign governmental influence.
+In 2014, the South Korean government wanted to increase its use of free and open-source software.

 Another issue for governments in regard to open source is their investments in technologies such as operating systems, semiconductors, cloud, and artificial intelligence.
 These technologies all have implications for global cooperation, again opening up security issues and political consequences.
 Many countries have to balance technological innovation with technological dependence in these partnerships.
 For example, after China's open-source dependent company Huawei was prevented from using Google's Android system in 2019, they began to create their own alternative operating system: Harmony OS.

-Germany recently established a Sovereign Tech Fund, to help support the governance and maintenance of the software that they use.
+Since 2022 Germany financially supports the development and maintenance of open source software through the Sovereign Tech Agency.
+This strengthens the availability and security of open source projects and infrastructure, beyond other governments or market control.
+This approach is currently being tested at the European level.